semrush/intergalactic/website/docs/patterns/global-errors/global-errors.md

 ---
-title: Global errors
+title: Error message
 fileSource: errors
 tabName: Design
 ---

 @## Description

-**Global errors** is a pattern for pages blocking the user from working with the website, and informing why the system can't display the content.
-They may also be related to server errors, limitations, etc.
+**Error message** is a component for displaying error message on the page.
+Use it for global error messages.
+Global errors is a pattern for pages blocking the user from working with the website, and informing why the system can't display the content.
+This pattern is also related to server errors, limitations, etc.

 @## Appearance